siherrmann/queuer/README.md

 - Helper function to listen for a specific finished job.
 - Retry mechanism for ended jobs which creates a new job with the same parameters.
 - Custom NextInterval functions to address custom needs for scheduling (eg. scheduling with timezone offset)
+- Automatic master worker setting retention and other central settings.
+Automatic switch to new master if old worker stops.